solaranamnesis/randolph-kirkpatrick/nummulosphere/part-4-full-text-english.md

 Part 3, in addition to numerous text-figures, has 24 plates of photographs.
 Almost the only word of sympathy and encouragement from a professional source was from Sir Archibald Geikie.
 Acknowledging the receipt of Part 3 he writes, "I admire the constancy and devotion with which you maintain your ideas."

-A story is told of a man who, for a wager, stood on London Bridge and offered for sale at a penny a piece a tray of golden soverigns.
+A story is told of a man who, for a wager, stood on London Bridge and offered for sale at a penny a piece a tray of golden sovereigns.
 He sold none, and lost his bet.

 The coinage I offer — nummulites* — bears the image and superscription of Neptune — not Pluto — and will be found current in the realm of truth.